wms2/mywms/README.md

 - Change build system from ant to maven
 - Change version control from svn to git

+The current sources and documetations are located on [github.com](https://github.com/wms2/mywms).

+For mor detailed information about the changes have a look into the CHANGELOG file.

 ## Future changes

 It is planned to keep the project on the current development and runtime platforms.
 At least the LTS releases of the Java platform and used tools like wildfly application server should be supported.